-Alternatively, you can use the Insight Software (a graphical user interface; GUI) offered by HSE for fast, easy set-up from either a desktop or laptop computer in the field.
+Alternatively, you can use the Insight Software (a graphical user interface; GUI) offered by HSE for fast, easy set-up from either a desktop or laptop computer in the field (see the Support tab below for information).
 This software is also used to program the ALERT/IFLOWS Transmitter – Model 3306-00 and to indicate the data transmitter is using the ALERT2 format there is a box to check on the opening page indicating the transmitter being programmed is an ALERT2 unit.
 By checking this box, the additional programming options such as TDMA Timing features become available.
 You can program the following parameters independently into the ALERT2 Data Transmitter for each sensor to be logged: Sensor name, sensor type, ALERT2 ID number, adder (offset) and multiplier, sample interval, reporting (transmission) interval, logging interval, hold off time, and log on transmission.
 Other sensor specific parameters can be programmed into the ALERT2 Data Transmitter for each sensor depending on the type of sensor.
 Each ALERT2 Data Transmitter enabled sensor can be programmed to transmit on a user Timed-defined basis and/or on a user defined amount of change, also known as Event Mode.
 Each ALERT2 Data Transmitter enabled sensor can log data on a user-defined time interval and can also be set to log data on Transmission.

 ALERT2 Data Transmitter data is logged on a Secured Data (SD) memory card and can be retrieved via the USB or serial port.
 The ALERT2 Data Transmitter’s SD memory card can also be removed for later downloading and replaced with a spare card.
 The ALERT2 Data Transmitter is supplied with a 16 Gigabyte SD card.